markus-nevil/PDB2MC/README.md

 > Any time a function is run to add a component to the same model, stand on the black obsidian block (generated after
 > the first command) to ensure the model components are placed correctly.

+6. **To clear the model:**
+    - Find the black `obsidian` block that was generated when the model was created, this represents where the model was generated.
+    - Type `/function protein:clear_` which will bring up the clearing command, press `tab` to autocomplete for your model.
+    - Press `Enter` to remove the model.

+> [!NOTE]
+> Running the clear command anywhere except the obsidian block generated for that model will not remove the model.
+> The program works by making `and` deleting models relative to the players current position.

 ## Description of Program modes